VishalB210/Carisurg_MedTech_Pathways_Portfolio/screenshots/README.md

 # Screenshots

-This folder contains screenshots documenting the cleaning, validation, and visualization processes completed during Week 0 of the CariSurg MedTech Pathways Program.
+This folder contains screenshots documenting the data cleaning, validation, and visualisation work completed during Week 0 of the CariSurg MedTech Pathways Programme.

+The screenshots support the notebooks in the `notebooks/` folder and provide visual evidence of the cleaning, validation, summary statistics, and clinical visualisation steps.

+---

-# Assignment 2 – Pulse Column Cleaning
+## Assignment 2 – Pulse Column Cleaning

-## A2_Pulse_Before_Cleaning.png
+### `A2_Pulse_Before_Cleaning.png`

-Shows the initial inspection of the Pulse column before any cleaning was performed.
-Frequency counts were reviewed to understand the distribution of values and identify unusual entries.
+Shows the initial inspection of the `Pulse` column before cleaning.
+Frequency counts were reviewed to understand the distribution of values and identify unusual or invalid entries.

-## A2_Pulse_Cleaning_Process.png
+### `A2_Pulse_Cleaning_Process.png`

-Shows the Pulse cleaning workflow, including:
+Shows the pulse-cleaning workflow, including:

 - Numeric conversion
 - Missing value detection
 - Out-of-range value identification
 - Median imputation

-## A2_Pulse_Summary_Statistics.png
+### `A2_Pulse_Summary_Statistics.png`

 Displays descriptive statistics after cleaning, including: